factor/factor/reference/uniscribe-audit-20260909.md

   exceptions before deleting the temporary DIB.
 Before the fix, 30 renders on one DC increased live GDI objects from 4 to 34; afterward the count stays at 4.
   Bitmap readback also flushes GDI drawing before copying DIB memory.

+### DPI and native shaping follow-up

+- Deferred rasterization uses the layout's captured backing scale for font selection and shaping.
+Previously, changing DPI between layout and rendering changed an Arial example from 55×27 to 108×45 pixels.
+Tests compare dimensions and pixels across scale changes for opaque, transparent, and selected text.
+- The font cache normalizes heights before memoization.
+A native probe created 100 handles for fractional sizes mapping to the same integer height; those requests now reuse one handle.
+Positive subpixel heights clamp to one pixel, avoiding GDI's zero-height default-font substitution.
+- Uniscribe now honors paragraph direction and uniform tab intervals from `fonts.shaping` during both layout and rendering.
+Tab intervals round to native pixels after DPI scaling.
+Native tests cover RTL visual edges and ordering, repeated tab stops, fractional intervals, and signed-integer overflow.
+- Native analysis ownership is explicit at the layout and rendering call sites.
+  Temporary analyses no longer have both unconditional and error-only cleanup registered, avoiding a double free on interrupted rendering.
+- A quality audit across 117 font/size/script combinations found matching layout bounds and caret positions for default and grayscale antialiasing.

 ## Validation